-- 21kms east of Melbourne’s CBD
+- 21 kms east of Melbourne’s CBD

-- strong transport links with 2 train stations and many local buses
+- Strong transport links with 2 train stations and many local buses

-- easy access to Eastlink
+- Convenient access to Eastlink

-- an extensive list of parks, walking tracks and sporting clubs
+- An extensive list of parks, walking tracks and sporting clubs

 When people are asked what they love about living in Mitcham, there are 2 common answers; the wonderful community feel across a wide range of demographics, and the abundance of open green spaces.